-The deals were effectively suspended with the onset of Ukraine's pro-Russian uprising in the industrial east 13 months ago that Kiev blames the Kremlin for fomenting.
+The deals were effectively suspended with the onset of the pro-Russian uprising in Ukraine’s industrial east 13 months ago that Kiev blames the Kremlin for fomenting.

 But the Verkhovna Rada parliament’s decision means that legislative support from Ukraine’s dominant nationalist and pro-European parties would be required before such cooperation could resume once the separatist conflict is resolved.

-It also underscores how little a new February east Ukrainian truce deal has done to rebuild trust between Moscow and Kiev.
+It also underscores how little an east Ukrainian truce deal reached in February has done to rebuild trust between Moscow and Kiev.

 “I know of no other country that continues to be friends with a neighbour that kills your people,” prominent pro-EU deputy Mustafa Nayyem wrote on Facebook.